-The new edition of Back in the Day will hit the news stands next week.
-Here is a look at some of the things that will feature in the June edition.
+The March issue of Back in the Day in out next week.
+Here is a preview of some of the features to look forward to.